Waste & Circularity

 Reducing Our Waste

 We have introduced a number of initiatives to reduce waste across our sites and prioritize recovery and reuse, with the aim of contributing to the development of a circular economy.
-Recent activities include:
+See some of our sites’ recent activities below.

 Barcelona, Spain